 The sequel was Percy’s Progress/It’s Not the Size That Counts (1974), where Hywel Bennett was replaced by Leigh Lawson in a much more science-fictional plot that features Edwin as the last fertile man left on Earth.

 Ralph Thomas was a British director between the 1940s and 70s, mostly known for the series of comedies starring Dirk Bogarde that began with Doctor in the House (1961).
-In genre material, Thomas also made the spy film Some Girls Do (1969) and the John Wyndham adapted alternate history film Quest for Love (1971).
+In genre material, Thomas also made the mermaid comedy Mad About Men (1954), the spy film Some Girls Do (1969) and the John Wyndham adapted alternate history film Quest for Love (1971).